Publish on: 06/25/21 12:29 PM

 Written by Dean

-Unless you terminate your energy contract with your supplier, you may find yourself locked into a new (and more expensive) contract for at least another year.
+Unless you terminate the energy contract with your supplier, you may find yourself locked into a new (and more expensive) contract for at least another year.

 Regulatory agency Ofgem (Office of Gas and Electricity Markets) has obligated all energy suppliers in the U.K. to send renewal letters to their customers at least three months before their contract is scheduled to expire.
 This gives you enough time to compare business electricity prices and find an alternative tariff before your energy contract ends.